Skip to main content

 00:34:28:18 – 00:35:02:20

 And finally, we just covered our five truths, the things that you as leaders need to think about and do to move your organization from the mindset of training to one of learning.
-And a pause there and thank you for, you know, for listening to us and looking forward to hearing any questions you might have.
-Like you ladies.
-What I’d like to do now is, you know, open up and we do have several questions.
+I’m going to pause there and thank you for listening to us and looking forward to hearing any questions you might have.

 00:35:02:22 – 00:35:34:24

-The first one is a really important and key one.
-Where should I get started?
-I don’t know.
-What’s that?
 Yeah, can take that one.
 And it’s a great question.
-Certainly need to break it down into actionable steps, but I say the first step would be defining what does a successful learning culture look like within your specific organization?
+Certainly, need to break it down into actionable steps, but I say the first step would be defining what does a successful learning culture look like within your specific organization?
 It’s going to be different across different companies.

 00:35:35:01 – 00:36:12:11